corda/corda/docs/source/high-availablility.rst

 :machineName: Unique name for node.

-:updateInterval: Rate(milliseconds) at which the running node updates the mutual exclusion lease.
+:updateInterval: Period(milliseconds) over which the running node updates the mutual exclusion lease.

 :waitInterval: Amount of time(milliseconds) to wait since last mutual exclusion lease update before being able to become the master node.
 This has to be greater than updateInterval.